Coinbase Pro (GDAX) vs Coinbase

 We wish to buy 2 Litecoin’s using Euros and the current market price for Litecoins is 147 Euros.
 We want to pay zero fees but think this is a good price for Litecoins so wish to purchase quickly.

-1 First ensure the correct trading pair has been selected in this case LTC / EUR
+1 First ensure the correct trading pair has been selected in this case LTC / EUR from the select market dropdown on the top left of the screen

 2 Under limit price enter the price you are willing to pay for the coin.
 We look at the top of the buy order books and see the price is 147 Euros.
 We think this is good value so to ensure this goes through quickly enter 147 in the limit price